FIXDiz/Project-Machine-Learning/README.md

 M2.1. [**101 Intro do CS with python by MIT on edx.org**](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-10)

 M2.2. [**Automate the Boring Stuff with Python by Al Sweigart**](https://automatetheboringstuff.com)

+M2.3. [**Introduction to Computational Thinking and Data Science by MIT on edx.org**] (https://www.edx.org/course/introduction-computational-thinking-data-mitx-6-00-2x-5)